2018 - now

 • Blended teams and steady releases: Multidisciplinary squads brought app developers, cloud engineers, architects and product managers together.
 “Adapting ITP’s agile habits to a hardware-led organisation was a long process, but regular releases, open communication and clear checkpoints helped both sides meet in the middle,” shares Pieter.

-• Bridging hardware and software: Daikin came from a staged hardware process.
+• Bridging hardware and software: Daikin Europe has a background of staged hardware development, where quality and reliability are key.
 Together we mapped that mindset onto agile software practice.
 Over time, the teams set a continuous release cadence and a test framework that runs hundreds of checks on new builds, balancing hardware-level reliability with software speed.

 • Shifting effort from app to cloud: Early on, the app team was larger.
-As the unified controller matured, most new features moved into the cloud.
+As the Onecta app matured, most new features moved into the cloud.

-• Iterative roadmap planning: Each year, Daikin’s business units and ITP prioritise new features based on market demand and long-term goals.
+• Iterative roadmap planning: Each year, Daikin Europe’s business units and ITP prioritise new features based on market demand and long-term goals.
 Yearly plans set direction; architects and engineers then choose an approach that meets today’s needs without limiting tomorrow’s options.

 • Release cycle and testing: Beyond the lab of real and simulated devices, automated suites run on every release.
-As Pieter puts it, “we run it against five, six hundred test cases and see if everything still works.
-It’s an ongoing testing process.”
+As Pieter puts it, “we run it against hundreds of test cases and see if everything still works.
+It’’s a continuous testing process.”

-• Clear roles and communication: Regular touchpoints and ownership lines reduced noise.
+• Clear roles and communication: Regular touch points and ownership lines reduced noise.
 “Team leads support developers so they are not bothered every five minutes,” says Pieter.
-Today, ITP contributes two app developers and about 12 to 13 Cloud engineers alongside Daikin’s seven-person team.

 Technical Foundations